 - Protection of Children From Harm

 There is a consultation period of 28 days from when the council receive the application.
-To help ensure your representation meets the requirements for being considered a valid representation, a 'Licensing Representation Form' is provided in the Downloads section below, along with advice on making representation.
+To help ensure your representation meets the requirements for being considered, please see advice on making representation in 'Downloads'.

 Temporary Event Notice (TEN)

 If you wish to hold an ad-hoc event in Mole Valley, MVDC must receive your TEN no later than ten clear working days prior to the event (not including the day of receipt or the day of the event).
 If the premises where the event is to be held is in areas governed by two or more local authorities, applications must be made to each.

 Please visit our TEN web page for more information.